 Koi Pond and Otter Pond

-Set in an outdoor lush, the Koi Pond enchants you with a vibrant tropical scenery with relaxing sounds of the cascading waterfall.
+Set in an outdoor lush, the Koi Pond enchants you with vibrant tropical scenery with the relaxing sounds of the cascading waterfall.
+An exciting activity for you here is fish-feeding.
+You can get handsy and see the fishes frenzy around you for food.
+Then whip out your camera and record the cute and cuddly otters at the Otter Pond.
+These clever creatures will use rocks to crack open the clams.
+They carry stones and store food in the loose skin under their armpits.
+Who needs carrier bags!
 Fishes such as the Eastern Gem, Japanese Carp, Sultan Fish Silver Dollar, Sebarau, Kelah and Cichlids can be seen here.
-An interesting activity for you here is fish-feeding where you can get handsy and see the fishes frenzy around you for food.
-Then whip out your camera and record the cute and cuddly otters at the Otter Pond.
-These clever creatures, they’ll use rocks to crack open the clams.
-They carry rocks and store food in the loose skin under their armpits – who needs carrier bags!

 The oddities of the sea!
-Here lies the unusual and peculiar sea creatures originating from Southeast Asia such as Japanese Mitten Lobster, Knight Goby, Snowflake Moray Eel, Blue Devil Damsels, Green Carpet Anemone, Mudskippers and many other interesting species.
+The unusual and peculiar sea creatures from Southeast Asia lie, such as the Japanese Mitten Lobster and the Knight Goby.
+The Snowflake Moray Eel, Blue Devil Damsels, Green Carpet Anemone Mudskippers and many other exciting species.

 Coral Reef Section

-This underwater coral garden captivates you with its explosive delightful colours.
-Clown Fish, Damsels, Wrasse and other corals will provide you with a glimpse of the symbiotic relationship that exists amongst the inhabitants of the coral reefs.
+This underwater coral garden captivates you with its delightful explosive colours.
+Clown Fish, Damsels, Wrasse, and other corals will provide you with a glimpse of the symbiotic relationship amongst the coral reefs’ inhabitants.
 Witness the living treasures of the ocean’s delicate ecosystem, all under one roof.
 The delicate jellyfish, sea urchins, sea slugs and starfishes are among the many presented at the Underwater World Langkawi.

 Venomous & Poisonous Section

-The saying “Never judge a book by its cover” holds true for this Venomous & Poisonous Section with its eels and fishes.
-Although seemingly calm and inviting, these Moray Eels and Lionfish hold deadly weapons in disguise of their needle-sharp teeth and spiny fins.
+The saying “Never judge a book by its cover” holds for this Venomous and Poisonous Section with its eels and fishes.
+Although seemingly calm and inviting, these Moray Eels and Lionfish have deadly weapons disguised as their needle-sharp teeth and spiny fins.
 So, brace yourself!

-While each tourist attraction brings its own charm and adventures, along with the different creatures you will find all over the world, that doesn’t mean that each visit will bring the same experience.
-Each visit is different, every time you’ll see notice something you never did previously, and Underwater World Langkawi provides that fresh “under the sea” journey just for you!
+While each tourist attraction brings its charm and adventures, along with the different creatures you will find worldwide, that doesn’t mean that each visit will get the same experience.
+Each visit is unique.
+Each time you’ll see notice something you never did previously, and Underwater World Langkawi provides that fresh “under the sea” journey just for you!